 This post may contain affiliate links.
 Please read my disclosure for more information.

 Dreaming of a bigger income?
 This is a close look at what a six figure salary actually looks like and what you can do to build wealth.
+Building wealth is the key to financial security.

 What is the American dream?
 Many people would say it’s to graduate college, own your own home, and make 6 figures a year.
 Is this really the dream that everyone thinks it is?
 What does 6 figures a year actually get you?